FGA-DIKU/EHR/README.md

 ### Converting to MEDS

-Before using COREBEHRT, you need to convert your raw healthcare data into the [MEDS (Medical-Event-Data-Standard) format](https://github.com/Medical-Event-Data-Standard/meds) format.
+Before using BONSAI, you need to convert your raw healthcare data into the [MEDS (Medical-Event-Data-Standard) format](https://github.com/Medical-Event-Data-Standard/meds) format.
 We provide a companion tool [ehr2meds](https://github.com/FGA-DIKU/ehr2meds) to help with this conversion:

 - Converts source data (e.g., hospital EHR dumps, registry data) into MEDS
 - Performs code normalization and standardization